 - November 5 Admission and financial aid application deadline—all materials in the packet must be received simultaneously for application to be considered (applications received after this date will be considered if space is available)

-- November 29 Admission notifications mailed
+- December 1 Admission notifications mailed with Financial Aid package

 - December 15 Candidate Reply Date: tuition and housing deposits due

 - Free Application for Federal Student Aid (FAFSA)

 - Other documents may be required.